pedsmoreira/mariachi/docs/README.md

 * ✅ Perfect for creating new modules, components and even new projects
 * ✅ Easy to share with your team through your favorite version control system
 * ✅ Use it with all languages and frameworks
-* ✅ Plug'n play customizable generators
+* ✅ Plug'n play customizable strategies
 * ✅ Simple & Powerful API
 * ✅ Next generation naming with [casex](https://github.com/pedsmoreira/casex)

-The farther you go on a project, the more likely you are to have a custom architecture and need your own generators to fit it.
-Each project has it's own requirements and it's only fair that it get it's own generators.
-With Battlecry you can create your own or download generators to give you a nice quickstart, and when you need to customize them, it's very easy to do so and you can share the changes with your whole team.
+The farther you go on a project, the more likely you are to have a custom architecture and need your own strategies to fit it.
+Each project has it's own requirements and it's only fair that it get it's own strategies.
+With Battlecry you can create your own or download strategies to give you a nice quickstart, and when you need to customize them, it's very easy to do so and you can share the changes with your whole team.

 ## Who uses Battlecry?